Return to top

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

-Sweet and chewy with a golden brown exterior, Mochi Pancakes are the best kind of breakfast mash-up!
-Glutinous rice flour imparts the perfect amount of chew.
-They’re naturally dairy-free and can easily be made gluten-free.
-Top with fresh fruit, maple syrup, and whipped cream for an easy and delicious breakfast!
+Sweet and chewy with a golden brown exterior, my mochi pancakes are the ultimate breakfast mash-up!
+These pancakes are naturally dairy-free, can easily be made gluten-free, and are ideal for anyone looking for a twist on regular pancakes.
+I use glutinous rice flour to get the perfect texture, and then I top them with fresh fruit, maple syrup, and whipped cream for an easy and delicious breakfast!

-easy mochi pancakes recipe (with gluten free and vegan option) served with maple syrup and berries on a white plate
+Easy mochi pancakes served with maple syrup and berries on a white plate.

 Latest Recipe Video!